 Young Leadership Program Member of the Year Award

-AGC Georgia started a tradition in 2016 of honoring YLP members for exceptional contributions in one or more areas of the program’s three key objectives; Charitable Works, Leadership Development and Networking.
+AGC Georgia honors YLP members for exceptional contributions in one or more areas of the program’s three key objectives; Charitable Works, Leadership Development and Networking.
 The YLP Member of the Year Award is presented each June at AGC Georgia's Annual Convention during the Annual Business Meeting.

 2021 YLP Member of the Year